 low-income energy efficiency accountability advisory committee ("the committee"), which will directly inform to assist in the design, implementation, and evaluation of the low-income and public-housing energy efficiency programs.
-The committee shall be comprised of the electric utilities subject to the requirements of this Section, the gas utilities subject to the requirements of Section 8-104.1 8 104 of this Act, the utilities' low-income energy efficiency implementation contractors, nonprofit organizations, community action agencies, advocacy groups, State and local governmental agencies, public-housing organizations, and representatives of community-based organizations, especially those living in or working with environmental justice communities and BIPOC communities.
+The committee shall be comprised of the electric utilities subject to the requirements of this Section, the gas utilities subject to the requirements of Section 8-104.1 8-104 of this Act, the utilities' low-income energy efficiency implementation contractors, nonprofit organizations, community action agencies, advocacy groups, State and local governmental agencies, public-housing organizations, and representatives of community-based organizations, especially those living in or working with environmental justice communities and BIPOC communities.
 The committee shall be composed of 2 geographically differentiated subcommittees: one for stakeholders in northern Illinois and one for stakeholders in central and southern Illinois.
 The subcommittees shall meet together at least twice per year.
-There shall be one statewide leadership committee led by and composed of community-based organizations that are representative of BIPOC and environmental justice communities equal number of representatives from the 2 subcommittees.
-The subcommittees shall address specific programs and issues, with the leadership committee convening targeted workgroups as and that includes equitable representation from BIPOC communities.
+There shall be one statewide leadership committee led by and composed of community-based organizations that are representative of BIPOC and environmental justice communities and that includes equitable representation from BIPOC communities.
 The leadership committee shall be composed of an needed.
-The leadership committee may elect to work with an 1 2 independent facilitator to solicit and organize feedback, 3 recommendations and meeting participation from a wide variety of community-based stakeholders.
-If a facilitator is used, 4 5 they shall be fair and responsive to the needs of all stakeholders involved in the committee.
-6
+The leadership committee may elect to work with an independent facilitator to solicit and organize feedback, recommendations and meeting participation from a wide variety of community-based stakeholders.
+If a facilitator is used, they shall be fair and responsive to the needs of all stakeholders involved in the committee.